ArcticTech/arctictech.github.io/_posts/AWS/AWS-Overview/23-07-20-AWS-Overview.md

 ### Conclusion
 AWS is a very powerful tool with a wide array of services to meet diverse needs.
 From static web hosting to complex data processing pipelines and serverless workflows, AWS offers scalable, reliable, and cost-effective solutions for every stage of application development and deployment.
 It's worth learning and trying it out.

-* Note: these pictures were from a youtube video that did a great job summarizing these AWS use cases, however, I can no longer find the video to give it a proper citation.
+* Note: the pictures in this post were from a youtube video that did a great job summarizing these AWS use cases, however, I can no longer find the video to give it a proper citation.
 If someone can find that video, please reach out, I would love to give it credit.